-In Year 2 the children will be starting the term thinking about what is in the past and in the present.
+In Year 2 the children will be starting the term comparing the past and the present.
 The children have chosen to learn about transport from the past including; aeroplanes, cars and bicycles.
 The inventors we will focus on are the Wright brothers, Karl Benz, Pierre Lallement, Alexander Fleming, Thomas Edison and Benjamin Franklin.
 We will also be looking at influential people from the past such as Amelia Earhart and Mary Seacole and debating their impact on people’s lives.

 "The pupil premium funding and sports premium funding are used to good effect."
 Ofsted 2017